 We encourage you to take time to read about the application process, as there are some key differences between applying to Cambridge and applying to other Universities.
 Most importantly, the application deadline for Cambridge is several months earlier than most UK universities, and you will have very little time between returning to school in September of Year 13 and submitting your application.
 It is essential to be aware of the application timetable so that you can meet the deadline at each stage of the process.

 A visit to Cambridge is not essential for making an informed application, but it may give you a chance to get a feel for the College and the University, and a better sense of both the social and intellectual aspects of student life here.
 Many of our current students tell us that their visit to the College was when King's became real for them, when they decided that this is an environment they would thrive in, and when studying here became an achievable goal in their eyes.
 People generally feel a lot more comfortable about making their application after spending some time in College / at Cambridge.

 Both the College and the University have a number of Open Days throughout the year which are designed for applicants for specific subjects, or for applicants from traditionally under-represented backgrounds.
-If the dates of specific events don't work for you, you are welcome to visit at any time, or not at all - many students make a successful application without ever having set foot in Cambridge.
+If the dates of specific events don't work for you, please do email email@example.com or firstname.lastname@example.org to arrange a visit, or don't - many students make a successful application without ever having set foot in Cambridge.